Northern Participant Funding Program

 Funding level

-A recipient can receive up to $150,000 per project, per fiscal year (April 1 to March 31), depending on their application and on the funding available.
+A recipient can receive up to $150,000 per project, per fiscal year (April 1 to March 31), depending on their application and available funding.
 Multi-year contribution agreements may be available if an impact assessment takes place over multiple fiscal years, and recipients can receive funding to participate in multiple impact assessments per fiscal year.

 Eligible impact assessments and regulatory processes for major projects

-Funding is provided in order to support participation in impact assessments and regulatory processes, such as water licensing, and also to support non-project specific capacity building related projects.
+Available funding is provided to support participation in impact assessments and regulatory processes, such as water licensing, and to support non-project specific capacity building related projects.

-The program primarily targets natural resource and infrastructure projects; to date it has funded participation in impact assessments of large-scale mining and remediation projects.
+The program primarily targets natural resource and infrastructure projects; to date it has funded participation in impact assessments of large-scale mining, remediation and transportation projects.

 Factors that determine project eligibility include: